 Taking the stadium tour of Old Trafford at Manchester United really brings home the fact that, in England, there is no stadium and no club like the one in the red half of Manchester.

-Any Liverpool fans reading this is no doubt howling, but as a neutral, I have to point out certain facts.
+Any Liverpool and Manchester City fans reading this is no doubt howling, but as a neutral, I have to point out certain facts.
 Man U has more titles.
 Their stadium is the biggest for a club in the country; only Wembley, the national stadium, is bigger.
-The sheer size of the whole operation is rather staggering, as is the history, the names, the trophy case, the drama …
+The sheer size of the whole operation is rather staggering, as is the history, the names, the trophy case, the stories …

 Touring Old Trafford should be a part of anybody’s soccer tour in England.
 It’s certainly easier and cheaper than getting into a game!
-The standard tour is £18 for an adult.
-There is also an Old Trafford Experience for £25; it sounds like a lot more than it is, which is a stadium tour with food in their Red Cafe.
+The standard tour is £25 for an adult (there are discounts for members).
+There is also an Old Trafford Experience for £35; it sounds like a lot more than it is, which is a stadium tour with food in their Red Cafe.

 The tunnel walkout is a standard stadium tour feature: